-Prerequisite: Acctg 1 or Acctg 21 and 22 with a grade of C or better.

-Lecture, 2 hours: laboratory, 2 hours.
+Prerequisite: Acctg 1 with a grade of C or better.
+Lecture, 2 hours;. laboratory, 2 hours.
 This course will cover procedures and practices involved in a manual or automated payroll system.
 Students will become familiar with current Federal and California laws affecting payroll, computation of payroll taxes and preparation of required payroll tax returns/forms.